The Red Tent (film)

 The Red Tent (Красная палатка, translit.
-Krasnaya palatka; La tenda rossa is a joint Soviet/Italian 1969 film directed by Mikhail Kalatozov.
+Krasnaya palatka; La tenda rossa is a joint Soviet/Italian 1969 adventure drama film directed by Mikhail Kalatozov.

 The film is based on the story of the 1928 mission to rescue Umberto Nobile and the other survivors of the crash of the airship Italia.
 It features Sean Connery as Roald Amundsen and Peter Finch as Nobile.
 The script was adapted by Yuri Nagibin and Mikhail Kalatozov from Nagibin's novel of the same title.
 Nagibin couldn't complete the script due to a series of conflicts with the producer, who insisted on expanding the role of his paramour Claudia Cardinale, and it was completed by de Concini and Bolt.

 Plot

-The film begins in Rome many years after the expedition.
-Nobile has endured years of scorn for his actions during the disaster and its aftermath.
-He imagines his apartment turned into a court of inquiry against him, where witnesses and judges are his former crewmen – including Captain Zappi, his navigator and his meteorologist Finn Malmgren.
+In Rome, Nobile has endured years of scorn for his actions during a disastrous expedition and its aftermath.
+He imagines a court of inquiry against him, where witnesses and judges are his former crewmen – including Captain Zappi, his navigator and his meteorologist Finn Malmgren.
 Also arrayed against him are Valeria, Malmgren's lover, Captain Romagna, one of the expedition's would-be rescuers, famed aviator Lundborg, professor Samoilovich, chief of the Soviet rescue mission, his pilot Boris Chukhnovsky, and Roald Amundsen, who died in the search for survivors of Nobile's expedition.

-As they try Nobile, the events of the expedition and its failure are depicted.
+As the court of inquiry tries Nobile, the events of the expedition and its failure are depicted.
 The expedition is successful at first, but ends in disaster.
 The Italia is weighed down when ice forms on it.
 Colliding with the ground, the airship's gondola is torn away from its keel and the envelope containing the airship's hydrogen cells; freed of the weight of the gondola, the rest of the ship floats away and out of control, taking some of Nobile's crew with it.

-Nobile maintains control of the surviving crew who are now marooned on arctic pack ice with some salvaged supplies.
+Nobile maintains control of the surviving crew who are now marooned on arctic pack ice with salvaged supplies.
 They shelter in a tent that they dye red for visibility.
-They are able to repair the radio, but after receiving no response to their distress calls, three of the survivors (Zappi, Mariano, and Malmgren) decide to set off across the ice to seek help.
+They manage to repair the radio, but after receiving no response to their distress calls, three survivors (Zappi, Mariano, and Malmgren) decide to set off across the ice to seek help.
 The survivors' distress signal is picked up by a Russian radio operator, and the Soviet Union sends the icebreaker Krassin to their rescue.
-Unfortunately, the ship sustains damage en route.
+The ship sustains damage en route.
 Nobile's group is first found by Lundborg, a Swedish pilot who lands on the ice.
 The aviator insists he can only take Nobile.
-Reluctantly, Nobile agrees, believing that he can best assist the rescue from Kings Bay.
-These efforts are blocked: Nobile receives word that his superiors in Rome have stripped him of command for apparently abandoning his crew, and he is ordered confined to his room and to have no role in the rescue.
+Nobile agrees, believing that he can best assist the rescue from Kings Bay.
+These efforts are blocked: Nobile learns that his superiors in Rome have stripped him of command for apparently abandoning his crew, and he is ordered confined to his room and to have no role in the rescue.
 Desperate, Nobile contacts Prof. Samoilovich to implore him to resume the search for the survivors.